-Painted in 1830, Eugene Delacroix’s Liberty Leading the People represents the July Revolution which swept across France.
-It’s one of art history’s most recognizable and radical images, and cemented Delacroix’s reputation as a painter of the people.
+Delacroix Liberty Leading the People represents the July Revolution that swept across France.
+It’s one of art history’s most recognizable and radical images and cemented Delacroix’s reputation as a painter of the people.

-A prominent feature in the painting, the tricolor flag only became France’s national emblem after these events however.
-Intriguingly, a second smaller tricolor is just discernible fluttering from the towers of Notre-Dame cathedral in the background.
+However, a prominent feature in the painting, the tricolor flag, only became France’s national emblem after these events.
+Intriguingly, a second smaller tricolor is just discernible, fluttering from the towers of Notre-Dame cathedral in the background.

-Liberty Leading the People is a prime example of patriotic paintings.
-Delacroix enhanced the partisan message through his choice of individuals in the crowd below.
-Comprising workers, children, students, fighters and even the upper classes, the diverse group represents the universal consequences of the French revolution.
+Liberty Leading the People is a prime example of a patriotic painting.
+Delacroix enhanced the partisan message by choosing individuals in the crowd below.
+Comprising workers, children, students, fighters, and even the upper classes, the diverse group represents the universal consequences of the French revolution.

-The upper classes are identifiable through the man in a top hat, the student by a traditional bicorne and the revolutionary worker is recognizable as the young boy holding pistols.
-What unites all these figures though, is their fierce determination for freedom.
-Likely borrowed from a print by Nicolas Charlet (an illustrator Delacroix particularly admired for his energetic and realistic compositions) their exact identities are topics of enthusiastic debate.
+The upper classes are identifiable through the man in a top hat, the student by a traditional bicorne, and the revolutionary worker recognizable as the young boy holding pistols.
+What unites all these figures, though, is their fierce determination for freedom.
+Likely borrowed from a print by Nicolas Charlet (an illustrator Delacroix particularly admired for his energetic and realistic compositions), their exact identities are topics of lively debate.

-With plenty of guns, swords and corpses scattered amongst the chaotic urban scene, it is no simple revolutionary celebration, however.
-The heavy price paid by the French populace is clear to see.
+With plenty of guns, swords, and corpses scattered amongst the chaotic urban scene, it is no simple, revolutionary celebration.
+But, on the contrary, the French populace's heavy price is clear.

-Speaking of the painting, Delacroix wrote to his brother describing a “modern subject” he was working on.
-Although he regretted not personally fighting for his country, he nonetheless said “at least I shall have painted for her”.
+Delacroix wrote to his brother about the painting, describing it as a “modern subject.”
+Although he regretted not personally fighting for his country, he nonetheless said, “at least I shall have painted for her.”

 Many scholars accordingly identify Delacroix’s work as the end of the Age of the Enlightenment, characterized by classical styles and academic certainty.
 Delacroix instead harks the beginning of the new Romantic era.

 Sympathetic to the ideals of the French Revolution, early Romantics saw themselves as cultural revolutionaries.
-They fought with their pens and paint brushes for intuition and emotion over capitalist industrialization.
-Indeed, other Eugene Delacroix paintings (for instance the Death of Sardanapalus) were directly inspired by the notorious Romantic poet Lord Byron.
+They fought with their pens and paintbrushes for intuition and emotion over capitalist industrialization.
+Indeed, the notorious Romantic poet Lord Byron inspired other Eugene Delacroix paintings (for instance, the Death of Sardanapalus).

-Originally considered a dangerous and incendiary artwork, the French government removed the painting from public view.
+Initially considered a dangerous and incendiary artwork, the French government removed the painting from public view.
 It was simply too political.
-Despite this, after the subsequent revolution of 1848 (which saw Louis Philippe, Duke of Orléans deposed), Delacroix’s masterpiece was returned to public display.
+Despite this, Delacroix's masterpiece returned to public display after the subsequent revolution of 1848 (which saw Louis Philippe, Duke of Orléans, deposed).
 It remains on view at the Louvre museum in Paris to this day.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.